uclanlp/PU-Learning-for-Word-Embedding/README.md

 - ### Data

 We provide the testsets in four different languages: English, Czech, Danish and Dutch.
-Testsets in Czech, Danish and Dutch are translated into English by Google Translation API.
+Testsets in Czech, Danish and Dutch are translated from English by Google Translation API.
 They are in the testsets_in_different_languages folder.

 - ### Reference
   Please cite